lnug/speakers/README.md

 ## Talk Format

 - Each event has 3 speaker slots available.
-- Each talk is allocated 20 minute, however this can be altered on a per-case basis.
+- Each talk is allocated 20 minutes, however, this can be altered on a per-case basis.
 - Talks are recorded and posted onto the LNUG [Youtube](https://www.youtube.com/channel/UC-qjgj2TnRoI1ZmFFaN3FeQ) channel.  * Your permission is implied.

 ## How